So you know they exist and the lady at the department store says you need one but do you? And what the heck do they do? Here's a quick Q&A:

 If I'm breakout-prone will serum break me out?

 In my experience the answer is generally yes as they tend to target a normal or dry skintype.
 However, that's why I came out with our Clarifying Serum.
 I was 33 years old and wanted to do "preventative skincare", aka a serum, but all of them were too thick or just didn't work for me as I was too acne-prone.
-So the Clarifying Serum was for me :) - it has a number or organic teas (white, green and rooibos) that help fade red marks more quickly as well as Tea Tree Oil which is antibacterial.
+So I worked with a lab to make the Clarifying Serum was for me :) - it has a number or organic teas (white, green and rooibos) that address red marks as well as Tea Tree Oil which is good for breakouts.
 It is literally my favorite thing in our whole line.

 What if I'm just a normal skintype person who may or may not break out on my period?